thogiti/thogiti.github.io/_posts/2023-11-09-Error-Correction-in-Danksharding-Harnessing-the-Power-of-Generalized-Reed-Solomon-Codes-for-Ethereum-Scalability.md

 ```

-4. Decoding the received message to the code and checking if it's equal to the original encoded message:
+##  Decoding the received message to the code and checking if it's equal to the original encoded message

 ```python
 c_dec = C.decode_to_code(r)